Miniature Schnauzer Breed HealthMinor concerns:

 pulmonic stenosis, Legg-Perthes, cataractAvg Size of Female:

-eye, DNA test for vWD, (cardiac)Occasionally seen:
+eye, DNA test for vWD, (cardiac)Major concerns:

 All of the schnauzers are so called after one particular dog, named Schnauzer, exhibited twenty years prior to the development of the miniature.
 The German word schnauze means, "muzzle," giving an apt appellation to a breed with a distinguishing bushy beard.
 Although originally developed as a small farm dog and ratter, the miniature's qualities as a companion and show dog have since made it ubiquitous.
 Although it arrived in America long after the standard and giant schnauzers, the miniature's reputation soared following World War II until it was at one time that country's third most popular breed of dog.
 There, it is still exhibited in the terrier class, while in England, it is shown in the utility class along with the other schnauzers.
 Its attractive looks, alert demeanor and many talents - including hunting, tracking, watchdogging, competitive obedience and performing tricks - have ensured it a warm welcome in the family home.